urbit/urbit.org-reloaded/content/docs/userspace/threads/basics/fundamentals.md

 =,  strand=strand:spider
 ```

-First we import `/sur/spider/hoon` which includes `/lib/strand/hoon` and give give the latter the face `strand` for convenience.
+First we import `/sur/spider/hoon` which includes `/lib/strand/hoon` and give the latter the face `strand` for convenience.

 ```hoon
 ^-  thread:spider